🩺 Affordable Private Healthcare

 The tests below may be helpful in diagnosing different deficiencies of these vitamins, which may subsequently lead to serious health conditions like anemia, fatigue, and neurological problems.

-Why Test For Vitamin B12 Levels?
+Why Test Vitamin B12 Levels?

 Low levels of vitamin B12 present symptoms of mood changes, muscle weakness, tiredness and fatigue, a problem concentrating, numbness or tingling sensations in the hands and feet.